adidas/api-guidelines/rest-api-guidelines/message/hal.md

 ## Embedding Example

 Let's assume there is an "Orders" resource which is a collection of all orders from different authors.
-There is the relation between the Orders resource and possibly many Order resources.
+There is a relation between this Orders resource and possibly many other Orders resources.

 We could express this in the `_links` object using the `order` relation, but sometimes it is practical to "embed" \(entirely or partially\) related resources representations in the originating resource representation.
 For a scenario like this HAL offers the `_embedded` field.